Data-Reply/bwc-streaming-UEBA/README.md

 FROM transactions t
 ```

-**NOTE**: This operation is necessary to ensure meaningful user labeling (leveraging the power of ML algorithm), but it could be bypassed if the input already contains such information.
+**NOTE**: This operation is necessary to ensure meaningful user labelling (leveraging the power of ML algorithm), but it could be bypassed if the input already contains such information.

 ### 8. Aggregate Data with FlinkSQL